SouthGreenPlatform/trainings/_pages/trainings2019.md

 <tr>
 <td>
 <h1> New South Green Trainings in 2019</h1><br />
-This year, we will offer with our partners new practical courses in bioinformatics-related topics ranging from basic skills such as introduction to Linux or HPC usage to advanced data analysis such as Next-Generation Sequencing Data Analysis or python programming.
+This year, the South Green platform with their partners will offer new practical courses in bioinformatics-related topics ranging from basic skills such as introduction to Linux or HPC usage to advanced data analysis such as Next-Generation Sequencing Data Analysis or python programming. \\
 These training courses aim at enabling life scientists to effectively handle and analyze biological data on our two HPC clusters.
+\\
 They are opened to the scientists from South Green units and our partners.
 </td>
 </tr>
 <tr>